-Since their inception, centralized exchanges have provided millions of users with access to Bitcoin, Ethereum and other crypto coins.
+Since their inception, centralized exchanges have provided millions of users with access to Bitcoin, Ethereum, and other crypto coins.

 Decentralized Exchange: The Basics

-DEX ensures greater privacy as it does not require personal data to verify the identity of users who trade on such platforms.
+A decentralized exchange ensures greater privacy as it does not require personal data to verify the identity of users who trade on such platforms.
 Any disclosure of identity may be needed only at the stage of conducting transactions with the peer trader.

 Despite their advantages, decentralized exchanges are not as famous as centralized platforms.
-Accordingly, they have fewer customers, lower trading volumes and liquidity since it is more difficult to find a suitable deal at a DEX.
+Accordingly, they have fewer customers, lower trading volumes, and liquidity since it is more difficult to find a suitable deal at a DEX.

 Critical differences between CEX and DEX

 DEXes are considered to be more secure than CEXes since there are no central servers that support the platform.
 They do not store any of the user cryptocurrency or data, which makes them less susceptible to hacking and privacy breaches.
 Over the past nine years, more than 30 hacks of centralized cryptocurrency exchanges have taken place.
-Among them the Mt.Gox, Coincheck, and BitGrail hacks are the most outstanding.
+Among them, the Mt.Gox, Coincheck, and BitGrail hacks are the most outstanding.
 Theft attempts occur every day, as fraudsters are still searching for ways to exploit centralized system vulnerabilities.

 Which model is better: CEX or DEX?

 If the simplicity and flexibility of the trading process are essential for you — use centralized exchanges.
 If you worry about your data privacy and anonymity — trade within decentralized exchanges.
 In any case, before using a cryptocurrency exchange, read the news and customer reviews about it.

 The commission for services is lower on decentralized exchanges.
 But it is unlikely that a large amount of money can be exchanged right away.
-Small transactions are more widespread here, because they act as an additional method of protection against fraud.
+Small transactions are more widespread here because they act as an additional method of protection against fraud.

 When it comes to legality, most centralized cryptocurrency exchanges are regulated businesses and comply with the laws of each country they cover.
 Currently, operations with cryptocurrencies are officially allowed in Australia, Germany, Sweden, Switzerland, the USA, Canada, Japan, Finland, Denmark, Great Britain, Estonia, and Malta.
-Many countries such as Indonesia, Bolivia and China prohibit the use of cryptocurrency.
+Many countries, such as Indonesia, Bolivia, and China, prohibit the use of cryptocurrency.

 Although these two kinds of exchanges differ, it is necessary to note that CEXes and DEXes can co-exist and even complement each other, resulting in so-called “semi-centralized” exchanges.
 Such exchanges function as CEXes, but they do not store cryptocurrency at online accounts or central servers.
 Many people believe that most cryptocurrency exchanges will switch to this model soon.
-Indeed, big cryptocurrency exchanges, such as Binance, have already announced the launch of their own DEXes.
-Coinsquare has acquired a decentralized cryptocurrency exchange to further optimize its operations.
+Indeed, big cryptocurrency exchanges, such as Binance, have already announced the launch of their DEXes.
+Coinsquare has acquired a decentralized cryptocurrency exchange to optimize its operations further.